CarterCripe/Syllabye/USER_MANUAL.md

 ```
 pip install -r requirements.txt
 ```
-- Wait for list of packages to finish downloading
+- Wait for the list of packages to finish downloading

 ### 5. Create Your API Key File
 - While still inside `src/backend/` in PowerShell, run: